 2. Google Nexus 6P

-But from the very capable and fast 12MP camera to the USB Type C 3A ‘Power Delivery’ to the lightning quick fingerprint sensor on the back, the Nexus 6P is one of the most capable smartphones on the planet – and it comes with Google’s direct blessing.
-It’ll be top of the Nexus heap until HTC’s rumoured Nexus later in 2016.
+But from the very capable and fast 12MP camera to the USB Type C 3A ‘Power Delivery’ to the lightning-quick fingerprint sensor on the back, the Nexus 6P is one of the most capable smartphones on the planet – and it comes with Google’s direct blessing.
+It’ll be top of the Nexus heap until HTC’s rumored Nexus later in 2016.